Barry Horne (activist)

 Barry Horne (17 March 1952 – 5 November 2001) was an English animal rights activist.
-He became known around the world in December 1998, when he engaged in a 68-day hunger strike in an effort to persuade the government to hold a public inquiry into animal testing, something the Labour Party had said it would do before it came to power in 1997.
+He became known around the world in December 1998 when he engaged in a 68-day hunger strike in an effort to persuade the government to hold a public inquiry into animal testing, something the Labour Party had said it would do before it came to power in 1997.
 The hunger strike took place while Horne was serving an 18-year sentence for planting incendiary devices in stores that sold fur coats and leather products, the longest sentence handed down to any animal rights activist by a British court.

 The hunger strike left Horne with kidney damage and failing eyesight, but it was neither the first nor the last he embarked upon, and when he died of liver failure three years later, he had not eaten for 15 days.
 Media reaction to his death in the UK was hostile, where he was widely described as a terrorist by journalists and politicians.
-He is viewed as a martyr within the animal rights movement.
+He is viewed as a martyr within the more radical wing of the animal rights movement.

 Early life

-Horne was born in Northampton.
-His father was a postman.
-He left school at 15, and took a series of jobs as a road sweeper and dustman.
+Horne was born in Northampton, the son of a postman.
+He left school at 15 and took a series of jobs as a road sweeper and dustman.